 Meeting and bonding with the dogs, making them look and feel fabulous and a bonus of the job is how creative the job can be and how friendly everyone is in this industry.
 The industry as a whole, is supportive and really open to growth and is always evolving to help make the dogs of this world healthy, happy and fabulous.

-What is the most challenging thing about it?
+What is the most challenging thing about being a dog groomer?

-What is the difference of working as a home/mobile dog groomer vs working in a Salon/parlour?
+What is the difference between home/mobile dog grooming and working in a salon/parlour?

 Following my qualifications, I started out as a home groomer and although it was nice to work in my house.
 I actually realised I felt lonely and I wasn’t improving.
 I love to be around like minded people and in the centre of the city.
 You learn so much more by working with a great team of talented people and being friends with other groomers.
 I would feel very lonely and get bored if I worked on my own from a van or home salon.